$28 Million Ticket-Holder for Jeff Bezos’s Flight to Space Suddenly Has Something Better to Do

 On July 20, Bezos, his brother Mark Bezos, and legendary aviator Wally Funk are all scheduled to go on the first crewed flight of Blue Origin’s New Shepard suborbital rocket, where they will fly to approximately 62 miles above the Earth’s surface, reaching the Kármán line, the boundary the Fédération Aéronautique Internationale recognizes as the start of space.
 For roughly three minutes, they will experience weightlessness, after which the crew capsule will plummet back to Earth and slow its descent with massive parachutes.
 While the rocket can hold up to six passengers, it will fly autonomously, eliminating the need for Blue Origin to have other personnel physically piloting the craft.
 A fourth seat was supposed to go to a mystery bidder who bid $28 million for charity at auction in June 2021.

 Unfortunately, that anonymous capitalist (or inheritance recipient) will now be backing out of the inaugural flight, with CNBC confirming that Blue Origin has explained the dropout is due to “scheduling conflicts.”
-In that person’s stead, the fourth passenger will be 18-year-old Oliver Daemen, a recent high school grade.
+In that person’s stead, the fourth passenger will be 18-year-old Oliver Daemen, a recent high school graduate.
 Daemen, a physics student on a gap year before college who also holds a private pilot license, is the son of Somerset Capital Partners CEO Joes Daemen, who paid an undisclosed sum to get a seat on the second crewed flight.

 “We moved [Daemen] up when this seat on the first flight became available,” Blue Origin told CNBC.